Ask a doctor about a prescription for LORAZEPAM VIR 1 mg TABLETS

 Children

-Benzodiazepines are not recommended for children under 6 years old unless absolutely necessary; the duration of treatment should be the minimum possible.
+Benzodiazepines are not recommended in children under 6 years of age unless strictly necessary; the duration of treatment should be as short as possible.

 Dependence

-The continued use of benzodiazepines for several weeks may lead to a certain loss of efficacy with respect to hypnotic effects.
-It may also lead to dependence.
-This is mainly due to the uninterrupted intake of the medication for a long time.
+The continued use of benzodiazepines for several weeks can lead to some loss of efficacy with respect to hypnotic effects.
+It can also lead to dependence.
+This mainly occurs after uninterrupted use of the medicine for a long time.
 To prevent this risk as much as possible, the following instructions should be taken into account:

-The use of lorazepam with opioid-type medications may cause deep sedation, respiratory depression, coma, and death.
+The use of lorazepam together with opioid-type medications can cause deep sedation, respiratory depression, coma, and death.

 Tolerance